prutow/angular-bootstrap-e-commerce-front-end/README.md

 # angular-bootstrap-e-commerce-front-end
 work in progress.
 E-commerce using only ng-bootstrap.
+Just download "web1" an open "index.html".